wger-project/docs/docs/contributing.rst

 Once you have the code ready:

+* make sure to write good commit messages.
+A good commit message should explain what the change is about and why it was made.
 * make sure the tests are running (``python3 manage.py test`` in the case of python).
 At the latest you will notice they are failing when you open the pull request, but it is better to check them before.
 * if you write new code, write new tests.
 These don't need to test absolutely everything, but they should cover the most important parts of the code.
-If you are not sure what to test, just ask us.
+If you are not sure what or how to test, just ask us.
 * make sure the code is formatted correctly (``ruff format && isort .`` for python) and has a line length of 100 characters or less.
 * think about UI/UX.
 If you are adding a new feature, make sure it is easy to use and understand.
 Nobody here is a designer, but we try our best!
 * finally open a new PR.
 You can expect a response from a maintainer within a week, if you haven’t heard anything by then, ping the thread.
+* don't mix different features in the same pull request.
+If you have multiple changes, just create a separate pull request for each one.

 Also, these are mostly guidelines, not rules.
 As everywhere in life, use your best judgment, and feel free to propose changes to this document in a pull request.